In this article, we'll keep you up to date on the latest news about Siri in iOS 15.

 Which devices will iOS 15 support?

-As we said, iOS 15 will likely support the iPhone 7 and above. iPad support is harder to predict.
+iOS 15 will support the iPhone 6s and above.
 The complete list is:

 - iPhone 7 and 7 Plus